Non-executive directors

 He has a passion for the NHS and a strong desire to support our local communities.
 He aims to use his connections to the life sciences sector and extensive leadership and commercial experience to support our organisations to continue to provide exceptional care to patients.

-Simon joined the Board in February 2021, having been a non-executive director at Royal Brompton and Harefield NHS Foundation Trust since August 2017.
+Sally joined the Board in February 2021 having previously been a non-executive director and chair of Royal Brompton and Harefield NHS Foundation Trust.
+Sally was made a life peer in 2001.

 Javed joined the Board in February 2021 having been a non-executive director at Royal Brompton and Harefield NHS Foundation Trust.